 Wingate Graduate Education administration will review requests for transfer credit.
 You must provide the course syllabus and the appropriate course catalog description of the course you seek credit for.
 The request for transfer credit is reviewed by the appropriate department chair and decision will be communicated to the student.
-All requests for transfer credit should be made prior to the start of their Graduate program at Wingate, during the application process.
+All requests for transfer credit should be made prior to the start of the graduate program at Wingate, during the application process.
 Courses submitted for transfer credit must include a portfolio.

 How many semester hours does the program require?

-All of the required courses and hours for the Wingate Graduate Education Programs can be found in our course catalog located at this site.
+All of the required courses and hours for the Wingate Graduate Education Programs can be found in our course catalog located on this site.

 What is the tuition?

 Wingate University's Graduate Education programs offer value you can afford, with tuition comparable to most area public universities.
-Tuition for graduate programs is $720 per 3 credit course and $1040 for the EdD Program for 3 credit course.
+Tuition for graduate programs is $750 per 3 credit course and for doctoral programs is $1,065 per 3 credit course.

 What is a practicum?

-Traditional student teaching experience after your first 3 semesters of work.
+A practicum is traditional student teaching experience after your first three semesters of work.
 This leads to initial licensure so you can begin to teach while finishing your master's work.

 Where can I take my prerequisites/corequisites?

 Any school that offers the courses and is credentialed.
-Simply provide an official transcript when you're finished.
+Simply provide an official transcript when you're finished with the course(s).